spectivePer/Splits/Planning Docs/Milestone/Milestone 1.md

 ### Phase 1 Results
 Total Responses: 34

-Who do you split bills, recipts, or payments with?
+Who do you split bills, receipts, or payments with?
 Check all that apply.
 - 94.1% Friends
 - 64.7% Roommates
 - 38.2% Family